LUMBAR SPINAL TUMORS:

 The recovery period following surgical treatment for lumbar spinal tumors can vary depending on the extent of surgery, individual patient factors, and the presence of any complications.
 In general, patients may experience some discomfort or pain at the surgical site, which can be managed with pain medications and supportive care.
 Physical therapy and rehabilitation may also be recommended to help patients regain strength, flexibility, and function after surgery.
 Most patients can expect to gradually resume normal activities within several weeks to months following surgery, although individual recovery timelines may vary.

 Rehabilitation plays a crucial role in the recovery process for patients undergoing surgical treatment for lumbar spinal tumors.
 Physical therapy and rehabilitation programs are designed to help patients regain strength, flexibility, and mobility, improve posture and body mechanics, and reduce the risk of complications such as muscle weakness or stiffness.
-Additionally, occupational therapy may be recommended to assist patients in performing activities of daily living and returning to work or leisure activities safely and independently.
+Additionally, occupational therapy may be recommended to assist patients in performing daily activities.
+Additionally, therapy may be needed for daily living, returning to work, or leisure activities.

 Why Choose The Southwest Scoliosis and Spine Institute: